aws/aws-cli/awscli/examples/ecs/update-service.rst

 **To change the number of tasks in a service**

-This example command updates the desired count of the ``my-http-service`` service to 10.
+The following example shows how to update the desired count of the ``my-http-service`` service to 3.

 Command::

-  aws ecs update-service --service my-http-service --desired-count 10
+  aws ecs update-service --service my-http-service --desired-count 3